The Fokker-Planck equation with subcritical confinement force: Introduction

 Upon replacing recursively $S_{\LL}$ in either of the expressions on the right hand side by either of the Duhamel's formula, we get, for instance:

 By induction on the integers $n_{1} \ge 0$, $n_{2} \ge 0$ and $n_1 + n_2 \ge 1$, we thus obtain

 Using the above formulas \eqref{eq:Duhamel-gene} and estimates \eqref{eq:intro:SBAnL1}, as well as the decay estimate \eqref{eq:intro:estimfLE1E2} for initial data in the space $E_2$, we conclude that $\| S_\LL \|_{\EE_2\to \EE_1} \in L^1(\R_+)$ which is nothing but a rough version of the estimates presented in Theorem~\ref{th:MAIN}.
-While the method leading to \eqref{eq:intro:estimfLE1E2} in $E_i$ can be performed only in very specific (Hilbert) spaces, the last extension method is very general and can be used in a large class of Banach spaces $\EE_i$ (once we already know the decay in one pair of spaces $(E_1,E_2)$).
+While the method leading to \eqref{eq:intro:estimfLE1E2} in $E_i$ can be performed only in very specific (Hilbert) spaces, the above extension method is very general and can be used in a large class of Banach spaces $\EE_i$ (once we already know the decay in one pair of spaces $(E_1,E_2)$).

-Finally, in {\bf Case 2}, we start proving an equivalent to estimate \eqref{eq:intro:estimfLE1E2} in one appropriate pair of (small) spaces.
-In order to do so, we adapt the Krein-Rutman theory to the present context.
+On the other hand, in {\bf Case 2}, we start proving an equivalent to estimate \eqref{eq:intro:estimfLE1E2} in one appropriate pair of (small) spaces.
+We then argue similarly as in the previous case.
+We present three different strategies in order to establish an equivalent to estimate \eqref{eq:intro:estimfLE1E2}.
+On the one hand, we may adapt the strategy of M. R\"ockner and F.Y.
+Wang introduced to deal with {\bf Case 1} by using a generalization of the weak Poincar\'e inequality \eqref{eq:wPineq} which also holds in the case of a general force field and which has been established by D. Bakry, P. Cattiaux \& A. Guillin in \cite{MR2381160}.

+A second approach consists in using the generalization of the well-known Doeblin-Harris-Meyn-Tweedie theory by R. Douc, G. Fort \& A. Guillin in \cite{MR2499863} to the so-called {\it subgeometric} framework, namely to the case when exponential trend to the equilibrium is not available.

+A third and more original way consists in adapting the Krein-Rutman theory to the present context.
 On the one hand, it is a simple version of the Krein-Rutman theory because the equation is mass conserving, a property which implies that the largest eigenvalue of $\LL$ is $\lambda_{1} = 0$.
-On the other hand, it is not a classical version because the operator $\LL$ does not have a compact resolvent (however it has power-compact resolvent in the sense of Voigt \cite{Voigt80}) and more importantly $0$ is not necessarily an isolated point in the spectrum.
+On the other hand, it is not a classical version because the operator $\LL$ does not have a compact resolvent (however it has power-compact resolvent in the sense of J. Voigt \cite{Voigt80}) and, more importantly, $0$ is not necessarily an isolated point in the spectrum.
 First adapting (from \cite{EMRR,MS*} for instance) some more or less standard arguments, we prove that there exists $G$, a unique stationary solution of \eqref{eq:FPeq} which is positive, has unit mass and is such that $G \in L^\infty(\exp(\kappa \xx^\gamma))$, for all $\kappa \in (0,1/\gamma)$.
 Next, we prove an estimate similar to \eqref{eq:intro:estimfLE1E2} by establishing a set of accurate estimates on the resolvent operators $\RR_\BB(z)$, $R_\LL(z)$ and by using the iterated Duhamel formula

 together with the inverse Laplace formula

 which holds true for any time $t>0$ and any integer $n$.